 Portugal may be known for its pastries, but it’s also a chocolate lover’s paradise.
-Here’s our guide to the best chocolate in Lisbon!
+We’ve rounded up the top 6 places for the best chocolate in Lisbon at our favorite cafés, shops and bakeries.
+Bom apetite!

 If you’ve got a sweet tooth, Portugal’s capital is the place for you.
-From the ubiquitous pastéis de nata to lesser-known local delicacies, Lisbon certainly isn’t lacking when it comes to dessert—or sugary breakfasts.
-Many popular pastries are based on egg yolks, sugar and flour…but what about chocolate?
+From the ubiquitous pastéis de nata to lesser-known local delicacies, Lisbon certainly isn’t lacking when it comes to dessert, sugary breakfasts, or chocolate.
+Lisbon’s café counters may seem to be dominated by custardy confections, but the city also has plenty of high-quality chocolate if you know where to look.

 1. Bettina & Niccolò Corallo – Artisanal Chocolate and More